The marketing trends in 2021 that will actually impact the way you work

 Programmatic – Caroline Franzén

 Programmatic has long been a fast-moving space, with new players and practices emerging almost constantly.
 Programmatic lead Caroline Franzén details what to expect in the new year from the nordic programmatic market:

 The possibilities with Programmatic will expand even more.
 We have already seen a big increase in different formats that can be bought programmatically.
 For example, inventory for Audio, CTV and DOOH have been added to many DSPs and at the same time, many advertisers will increase their media spend for Programmatic DOOH in 2021.

 Going forward, we predict that the demand will continue to increase dramatically.
 Due to the many benefits of flexibility and automation, the assumption is that the demand to buy new and different formats programmatically will mean many more channels will emerge within programmatic in the future.

 The upcoming death of the 3rd party cookie will definitely still be a big topic in 2021– and contextual value will become even more important.
 There are many new players within this field, and different contextual platforms are gaining ground.
 The demand for cookieless targeting options will increase, and we need to come up with smarter and more advanced solutions that enable us to (still) target the relevant users but at the same time not rely on 3rd party cookies.
 The rise of contextual targeting will most likely create a big shift in how we set our targeting for programmatic campaigns in the future.

-Sign up to our latest webinar or follow us on social media to keep up to date with the latest goings-on in the industry and adapt to the changing digital landscape.
+Follow us on social media to keep up to date with the latest goings-on in the industry or contact us to learn more about how we can help you adapt to the changing digital landscape.